 Giving notice of meeting—

-Public notice of each Board meeting and of the Board’s annual meeting schedule shall be given by:
+Public notice of each Board meeting and of the Board’s annual meeting schedule shall be given for at least 24 hours by:

-Posting written notice at the local Board of Education office, unless the meeting is an electronic meeting and the requirements for holding a meeting without an anchor location have been met;
+Posting written notice at the local Board of Education office;

 Posting notice on the Utah Public Notice Website; and,

-Providing notice to at least one newspaper of general circulation within the geographic jurisdiction of the public body or to a local media correspondent.
-(Notice to such a newspaper or local media correspondent sent pursuant to a subscription made through the Utah Public Notice Website satisfies this requirement if the notice has been timely sent.

-The District shall also endeavor to post notice of Board meetings on the District’s web site at least 24 hours in advance of the meeting.
-[The statute does not require districts to provide this type of notice and requires districts to post notice on the State notice website.
-Therefore, in enacting its own policy, a district may decide whether or not to include this optional provision.]
+Posting notice on the District’s web site.

 Notice of each Board meeting shall also be given to each interested mayor or interested county executive (or their designee).
 An “interested mayor” is the mayor of a municipality that is partly or entirely within the boundaries of the school district.
 An “interested county executive” is the county executive or county manager of a county with unincorporated area within the boundaries of the school district.
 This notice shall be provided by mail, email, or other effective means agreed to by the person to receive notice.